onecontext/python_sdk/README.md

 ```

-You can also skip the re-ranking step entirely:
+You can also skip the re-ranking step entirely if you want to prioritise speed over accuracy of results.

 ```python